Advising & Counseling Center

 Please note: Parking that prevents snow removal is prohibited.

 The following radio and television stations and websites will be broadcasting/publishing up-to-date information concerning class cancellations whenever a weather or general emergency exists.
 These announcements will pertain to all campuses, including our satellite campuses.

 Closings of one or more campuses due to problems specific to each campus also will be announced via the mediums listed below.
 Announcements also will be placed on the CCRI home page and made through the college’s RAVE emergency notification system.
 Local media sources where up-to-date storm and emergency closing and delays information will be posted include:

-All students enrolled in CCRI are required to obtain a student ID card through Student Services.
+All students enrolled in CCRI are required to obtain a Knight+ student ID card through the Campus Store.
 Student IDs are necessary for library, computer lab and field house usage.
 To receive a student ID, students must present their driver’s license or state ID along with their current CCRI schedule.
 A detailed schedule can be obtained through MyCCRI bearing the student’s ID number.
 There is no charge for the first ID card.
-Reprints for any reason are $5 for students and $25 for faculty and staff.
+Reprints for any reason are $15 for students and faculty and staff.
 Students are encouraged to use the Picture upload feature included in the free TouchNet OneCard app in order to receive their ID quickly.